kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 Course size is 5 ECTS credits.
 Pass/Fail grading, simply complete all exercises.

+### Quizzes ###

+The material includes Quizzes that look like this:

+<quiz id="467fa274-1e29-4a46-b7ea-c9238fe1612c"></quiz>

+They are optional part of the course and do not affect your grading.
+If you wish to complete the quizzes you have to register a "TMC" account, buttons at the top of the page.
+Quizzes work as an easy way for us to gather feedback and improve the course.

 ## Google Cloud Credits ##

 In part 3 we'll use Google Kubernetes Engine.
 It's not free.